smucclaw/documentation/docs/expert-system-webapp.rst

 One can visualise the corresponding JSON schema as an edge-labelled directed graph via its corresponding
 `UML class diagram <https://en.wikipedia.org/wiki/Class_diagram>`_.
-This idea originates from the world of Datalog and graph databases.
 In the graph below, classes and objects (ie instances of the classes) are represented as nodes, with labelled, directed edges between them representing fields / properties.